fac19/week8-Elite4/README.md

 3. Grab a cool beverage.
 Sit back, relax.
 It's Friday baby.

 ## What can you do?
+### Signed out you can
-- GET request for all pokemon on [homepage]().
+- GET request for all pokemon on [homepage](https://fac19-pokemon.netlify.app/).
 - Make POST requests and [sign up](https://fac19-pokemon.netlify.app/sign-up) or [log in](https://fac19-pokemon.netlify.app/login).

+### Signed in you can
+- Make a POST request to add a new pokemon.
+- Make a GET request to see your pokemon!

 ## Help us code reviewers!
-- Cannot get the new pokemon POST request to work.
 - Struggling to understand what [servor](https://www.npmjs.com/package/servor) does.
 Also, why will the project deploy on Netlify but not GitHub pages..?
 What is a server again?

 ## Project Brief